 Membership in the Chorale is open to anyone 18 years of age or older, without regard to race, gender, sexual orientation, gender identity, religion, ethnicity, national origin, political affiliation, or physical ability, who supports the vision and mission of the Chorale and satisfies the financial obligations and rules of membership.

-The Rainbow Chorale of Delaware takes pride in not only contributing to the LGBT community, but to the Delaware community at large.
+The Rainbow Chorale of Delaware takes pride in not only contributing to the LGBTQIA+ community, but to the Delaware community at large.
 On occasion, the Chorale is requested to perform or participate in events that expand our boundaries and fulfill our mission.
 Outreach events are planned by the Outreach Committee and are added to the schedule throughout the season.
-Outreach dates are well-communicated during announcements and are posted in the RCD Calendar and The Rainbow Connector.
+Outreach dates are well-communicated during announcements and are posted in the Rainbow Connector.
 Participation in outreach events is optional.

 At the beginning of each semester, the rehearsal schedule is communicated to the membership.
 During the trimester, rehearsal is scheduled every Monday night, unless otherwise communicated.
 Rehearsals begin promptly, with all performing members seated and prepared to begin at 7:00 p.m.
 (If you anticipate arriving after the start of rehearsal, please let your section leader know).
 There is a short break midway through rehearsal.
 Rehearsals generally end at 9:30 p.m.
 The length of rehearsals may extend past 9:30 p.m. as we get closer to our concert(s).